Zenithsiz/ist-ddrs-lab2/typst/exercises/3.typ

   )),
 )

 #indent_par[As we use the same scale for both the theoretical graphs (Figures 7 and 8) and simulated graphs (Figures 9 and 10, respectively), we can compare them side by side to get an idea of whether or not they are similar.
-By performing this comparison, we reach the conclusion that all graphs are very similar, with the exception of the graph with $N = 25$ and $p = 0.3$, which has the drop-off occur a fair bit later, and is quite noisy compared to the others.]
+By performing this comparison, we conclude that all graphs are very similar, except for the graph with $N = 25$ and $p = 0.3$, which has the drop-off occur a fair bit later, and is quite noisy compared to the others.]

 ==== c.